-There are a variety of mod- ate more customised portfo- consultancy. els through which an inves- lios and quickly buy and of the Financial Times 400 many accounts, enabling an the assets."
+There are a variety of mod- ate more customised portfo- consultancy. els through which an inves- lios and quickly buy and cretion over a client's port- advances have made it eas- have the right training and "[If I were the investor,] I take on discretion. of the Financial Times 400 many accounts, enabling an the assets."